srvk/eesen/README.md

 # To-Do List

+* Example setups on more datasets.
 * More Wiki documentation.
-* Investigate the advantages and disadvantages of Eesen on different languages and conditions (noisy, far-field, etc.).
+* Investigate Eesen's performance on different languages and conditions (noisy, far-field, etc.).
-* Accelerate model training by adopting better learning techniques or multi-GPU distributed learning.
+* Accelerate model training using better learning techniques or multi-GPU distributed learning.
 * **...**

-# Contact

-Email [Yajie Miao](mailto:yajiemiao@gmail.com) if you have any questions.